Demet Akalın: 1996–2005: Sebebim, Unuttum and Banane

-While continuing her modeling career, Akalın started to sing at casinos as well.
+While continuing her modeling career, Akalın started to sing in casinos.
 In September 1996, her first studio album Sebebim (My Reason) was released by Elenor Plak.
 The songs were a mix of pop and Arabesque.
 Naim Dilmener wrote in his review for Hürriyet that Akalın was still inexperienced and her shaky vocals made the album poorly received.
-The album's lead single, titled "Sebebim", was written by Seda Akay and Niran Ünsal, for which a music video was released.
+The album's lead single, "Sebebim", was written by Seda Akay and Niran Ünsal, for which a music video was released.
 Two other music videos were made for the songs "Asla Affedilmez" and "Sakın Vazgeçme".
 In 1998, Akalın got a role as Deniz in one episode of Kanal D's TV series Sibel.

 In June 2000, her first EP Yalan Sevdan was released by Şahin Özer Müzik.
 A music video was made for the EP's song "Senin Anan Güzel mi?", which became Akalın's first hit in Turkey and Sırma Karasu of Habertürk later praised the song as one of the earliest examples of modern Turkish pop music.
 Akalın's second studio album Unuttum (I've Forgotten) was produced by Peker Müzik and released in June 2003.
 All of the new songs in the album were written by Ersay Üner and three music videos were made for the album's lead single, "Unuttum", as well as the songs "Gazete" and "Allahından Bul".

 In December 2004, her third album Banane (I Don't Care) was released by Seyhan Müzik.
 The songs on this album were written by Serdar Ortaç and Yıldız Tilbe.
 The album sold 40,000 copies and eight music videos were made for the songs "Bittim", "Aşkın Açamadığı Kapı", "Banane", "Vuracak", "Bir Anda Sevmiştim", "Tamamdır", "Pembe Dizi" and "Adam Gibi", the second of which was chosen as the Song of the Year at the 12th Turkey Music Awards.
 Critics drew similarities between "Banane"'s music vido and Madonna's short film "Star" made in 2002 for BMW.
 Akalın's future husband, Oğuz Kayhan, appeared in the music video for "Pembe Dizi".